Noman1221/first-repo/README.md

 # first-repo
-i want to learn about this
+i want to learn about gitHub